Free Solar Panels

 -- Due to Goverment FIT cuts this scheme isn't currently viable in England, Scotland or Wales only Northern Ireland --

 If you don’t want, or are unable, to pay the upfront costs of installing solar panels, many companies are now offering it free as long as they can benefit from your precious Feed in Tariff (FiT).
 These are often called Rent a Roof or Free Solar schemes and are attractive options to home and business owners who want panels installed and to benefit from cheaper bills, without the burden of the initial outlay cost.
+Your energy bills will drop significantly, because these solar panel electricity systems will generate free electricity.

 You might believe that you get nothing for free in this world, so it’s worth taking a closer look at Rent a Roof Schemes.
 For a full, impartial view, you might want to take a look at what moneysavingexpert.com have to say about them.